ChengHsiangLu/Myofibroblast/README.md

 All cell lines UNTREATED vs All cell lines TNFα/TGFβ

-We model the data correcting for PC1 and Line (patient-specific expression) and then test for the treatment effect
+We model the data correcting for Line (patient-specific expression) and then test for the treatment effect

 ```